In his film "Mars et Avril," Martin Villeneuve brings his sci-fi romance graphic novel to glorious life.

 Why you should listen

 , a bold and dreamy sci-fi story set in a future Montreal where the Champ-de-Mars subway line takes you right out to Mars.
-While many sci-fi films have budgets exceeding $100 million, this incredible arthouse version was made for just $2 million thanks to the bold creativity of filmmaker Martin Villeneuve.
+While many sci-fi films have budgets exceeding 100 million dollars, this incredible arthouse version was made for just two million dollars thanks to the bold creativity of filmmaker Martin Villeneuve.

 By taking his time on the project, asking the best creatives for favors and approaching problems as exciting challenges, Villeneuve has made a movie that seemed impossible.
 The film has shown at festivals, was sold to the US and is now available online

 .
 Villeneuve made the movie based on his two eponymous graphic novels.

 Villeneuve is the former artistic director for the ad agency Sid Lee that works with Cirque du Soleil.
 In 2014, he won an award for his performance in his short film Imelda

 , for which he shot two sequels released in 2020.
 His second feature film, The 12 Tasks of Imelda